madu-braga/Bertoti/IHC/readme.md

  ### 1.2.4 Captions (Live), Level AA
 Captions are provided for all live audio content in synchronized media.
   <br><br><img src="https://cdn.discordapp.com/attachments/826526043917647912/951249982277705748/0ea8acc5-92fd-422a-ae11-6a5560cf988d.png" width="380" height="200"><br>
-  >Teams is an example of this heuristic and some social media platforms are a counter example, because they don't have that function
+  >Teams is an example of this heuristic and some social media platforms are a counter example, because they don't have this function

 <br>